Nasdanika/html/repository/src/site/markdown/emf.md

 EObjects can be adapted to other types with [EObjectAdaptable](apidocs/parent/org.nasdanika.html.emf/apidocs/index.html?org/nasdanika/html/emf/EObjectAdaptable.html).adaptTo() method.
 This method delegates to ``EcoreUtil.getRegisteredAdapter()``.

-It has a special handling of [AuthorizationProvider](apidocs/parent/org.nasdanika.html.emf/apidocs/index.html?org/nasdanika/html/emf/AuthorizationProvider.html) - if there is no AuthorizationProvider adapter for a given EObject, and that EObject is contained by another EObject, then the container object is adapted to AuthorizationProvider and, if  the adapter is not null, the method returns AuthorizationProvider which adds the containment as qualifier suffix.
-In other words, authorization "bubbles-up" by adding feature path as a qualifier.
+It has a special handling of [AccessController](apidocs/parent/org.nasdanika.html.emf/apidocs/index.html?org/nasdanika/html/emf/AccessController.html) - if there is no AccessController adapter for a given EObject, and that EObject is contained by another EObject, then the container object is adapted to AccessController and, if  the adapter is not null, the method returns AccessController which adds the containment as qualifier suffix.
+In other words, permission checks "bubble-up" by adding feature path as a qualifier.

 For example, ``Customer`` object has ``accounts`` reference containing ``Account`` objects.
-When one of such account objects is adapted to ``AuthorizationProvider`` and it doesn't have its own adapter defined it would receive an AuthorizationProvider adapter delegating to Customer's authorization provider adapter and adding ``accounts`` as a qualifier.
-E.g. in case of calling ``authorizeRead("balance")`` on the account object it will call ``authorizeRead("accounts/balance")`` on Customer's authorization provider, which in turn may delegate to its container.
+When one of such account objects is adapted to ``AccessController`` and it doesn't have its own adapter defined it would receive an AccessController adapter delegating to Customer's access controller and adding ``accounts`` as a qualifier.
+E.g. in case of calling ``canRead("balance")`` on the account object it will call ``hasPermission("read", "accounts/balance")`` on Customer's access controller, which in turn may delegate to its container.

 ### Adapter factories